sentinel-tools/daisy/README.md

 Imagine you have a basic Redis pod of a master and a pair of slaves.
-Now imagine you want to add an additional pool of slaves which are slaved to some combinaton of th emain pod members, and you don't want these additional slaves to be eleigible for failover promotion.
+Now imagine you want to add an additional pool of slaves which are slaved to some combinaton of the main pod members, and you don't want these additional slaves to be eligible for failover promotion.
 In other words you want a pool of read-only slaves.

 You could manage it the manual way, or you could let Daisy configure it the way